-Children in war and conflict areas experience unimaginable suffering.
-They are faced with fear, hunger and illnesses every day.
-Access to education remains unreachable for millions, since schools are destroyed or unsure.
-Many girls and boys become victims of violence, recruitment in armed groups or forced.
-The effects of the war are devastating and leave deep traces in their lives.
-Thanks to their donation, we offer these children protection and support.
+Children in war and conflict zones experience unimaginable suffering.
+They face fear, hunger, and disease daily.
+Access to education remains out of reach for millions because schools are destroyed or unsafe.
+Many girls and boys fall victim to violence, recruitment into armed groups, or forced marriages.
+The effects of war are devastating and leave deep scars on their lives.
+Thanks to your donation, we offer these children protection and support.

 Your donation helps!